emilykasa/Capstone_Project/README.md

 ### Data

-The csv file used for the analysis can be found in the data folder in this repository.
+The csv file used for the analysis can be found in the "data" folder in this repository.

 The data came from Kaggle.
 Please see [here](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data)